johncoder/Dichotomy/README.md

 Dichotomy
 =========

 This is a super lightweight .NET library that allows a console application to be installed and ran as a Windows Service.
 This starting version has a minimalistic feature set, with only a few short steps for getting started.
+Inspiration for usability taken from [RavenDB](https://github.com/ravendb/ravendb)'s server command line user experience.

+Some of the benefits of this library:

+- Very simple to use
+- Easy to customize
+- Installer automatically elevates permissions (no more instalutil or admin command prompts!)
+- Makes your application more versatile

-The nuget package can be found [here](https://nuget.org/packages/Dichotomy).
+The NuGet package can be found [here](https://nuget.org/packages/Dichotomy).

+####Recipe Ideas

+You can mix Dichotomy with lots of exciting projects, like:

+- NancyFx
+- ASP.NET Web API (self host)
+- WCF Services
+- Much more!

 ###What does this package do to my project?